ndag/ultrametrics/README.md

 # Gromov-Hausdorff like distance between ultrametrics
 ## Find_Corr.m
-is a Matlab implementation of an algorithm for finding a correspondence between two finite ultrametric spaces with distortion bounded by epsilon, if it exists.
+Find_Corr.m is a Matlab implementation of an algorithm for finding a correspondence between two finite ultrametric spaces with distortion bounded by epsilon, if it exists.

 **Syntax:**
 ```